The longest edge in discrete and continuous long-range percolation: Proofs for the continuous model

-Similar estimates show that the factor $b_2$ defined on \cite[p.
-10]{arr} converges to 0.
-Moreover, for the factors $b_3$ and $b_3'$ we have $b_3 = b_3'=0$.
-Thus we obtain the desired convergence result from \cite[Theorem 1]{arr}.
-Moreover, we conclude the proof of Theorem \ref{thd1} \eqref{d11} as in the proof of Theorem \ref{th:MaxEdgeLRPc}.

-\textit{Proof of Theorem \ref{thd2}.} We only give a proof for the Fr\'echet case (F).
-The proofs for the Gumbel cases (G1) and (G2) only exhibit minor changes as compared to the Fr\'echet case when $\alpha \geq 2$.
+\begin{proofof}{Theorem \ref{thcnew}} We give a proof for the Fr\'echet case (F).
+The proof for the Gumbel case (G) and the Weibull case (W) only exhibits minor changes as compared to the Fr\'echet case when $\alpha > 2$.
+The proof of \eqref{eq:cvWn} follows exactly as in the proof of Theorem \ref{th:MaxEdgeLRPc}, and it only remains to calculate

-By Theorem \ref{thd1} it only remains to consider the case $\alpha \geq 2$, more precisely $\alpha =2$ and $r\in (0,2)$ or $\alpha >2$ and $r\in (0, \infty)$.
-We will proceed as in the proof of Theorem \ref{thd1}, but with minor modifications of the random variables $X_i^n$, which nevertheless result in some crucial technical changes.
-The modifications come from the fact that we want to avoid a neighborhood of dependence which is too large.
-At first, let us notice that by shift-invariance of the model we can consider $[0,2n]$ instead of $[-n,n]$ as observation window.
-This will be done in order to simplify the notations in the following calculations.
-Furthermore, let $x_1, \ldots, x_{2n+1}$ be a given ennumeration of $[0,2n]$ in $\integer$, $I=\{1, \ldots, 2n+1\}$ and define the random variables of exceedance